apify/actor-whitepaper/README.md

 The target actor inherits the default storages used by the calling actor, unless overridden.

-TODO: Describe what happens with output schema
+TODO (@jancurn): Describe what happens with output schema - the output schema of the main first actor run is the one that counts.
+In the future, the system should ensure the schema of sub-actor is compatible.

 #### Node.js